Utilize Your Own Parking Lot and Corporate Space For Your Employee Party!

 Here are some ideas for throwing an amazing party that will show your employees how much you care!

-- Ensure you have permission to use the parking lot.
+- Ensure you have permission to use the parking lot, surrounding grounds and space.
 Many times, you share the lot with other tenants and need to be respectful of their arrival and departure times.
 Be as supportive as you can regarding assistance prior to and day of to be sure you are showing excellent faith.
 Consider Fridays first – many employers and employees would be much more willing (and likely) to depart on the early side before the weekend.
 Additionally, if securing rights to the entire parking lot is a struggle, see if you can negotiate a corner or section only.
 If your co-tenants and property manager feel like you’re trying to make it work for everyone, they will probably make it work for and with you!

 - Dress the space!
 Just because it’s a parking lot doesn’t mean it has to look like a parking lot!
 Hay bales, corn stalks, chalk designs…get creative!
 These ideas aren’t expensive, and make the space fun!
 Some seasonal ideas include: Octoberfest, Christmas in July, Carnival, Circus, Baseball or Football, and on and on it goes!